What is Healthy?

 What is The Current Condition?

 The overall condition of Redwood Creek’s coho salmon is Poor.
-Two of three year classes have been hovering near extirpation since 2008.
 Numbers of adults and redds are only at approximately 12 percent of the NMFS recovery goal, and smolts are at about 9%.
-The amount of woody debris is also below recovery goals.
+In Redwood Creek, coho salmon have not increased and, despite active efforts to jumpstart their numbers using hatchery-rearing techniques, the number of adults for two of the three-year classes has decreased since 2016.

 What is the Current Trend?